Lebanon Volunteer Fire Department

 How does Lebanon Volunteer Fire Department spend its money?

 Lebanon Volunteer Fire Department directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Lebanon Volunteer Fire Department tax-deductible?